skip to Main Content

 Research Assistant

 Catherine (Cate) received a BS in Psychology and a minor in Chemistry from Duke University.
-She is currently pursuing her MS in Medical Sciences from Boston University, and is writing her graduate thesis with the Lipschitz Lab on longitudinal predictors of episodic migraines in women, while also collaborating on all studies.
-During her undergraduate career, she spent several years as a developmental psychology research assistant examining language acquisition in infants, focusing on parent-infant interaction and infant interpretation of emotion and affect.
+When pursuing her MS in Medical Sciences from Boston University, she completed her graduate thesis with the Lipschitz Lab on longitudinal predictors of episodic migraines in women, while also collaborating on all studies.
 Her clinical interests include identifying predictive factors for migraines and/or mood disorders, specifically in women and children.
-Cate plans to apply to medical school and hopes to pursue a career as a psychiatrist.
+Cate is currently a medical student at Florida State University and hopes to pursue a career as a psychiatrist.

 Research Assistant